Internet-Draft SCITT Architecture December 2024

 Specific verifiable data structures, such those describes in [RFC9162] and [I-D.draft-ietf-cose-merkle-tree-proofs], and the review of their security requirements for SCITT are out of scope for this document.

 Transparency Services can be deployed along side other database or object storage technologies.
 For example, a Transparency Service that is supporting a software package management system, might be referenced from the APIs exposed for package management.
-Providing an ability to request a fresh receipt for a given software package, or to request a list of Signed Statements and Artifacts associated with a software package.
+Providing an ability to request a fresh Receipt for a given software package, or to request a list of Signed Statements associated with the software package.

 Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement.
 The SCITT tag COSE_Sign1_Tagged is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement.

-Issuers may produce Signed Statements about different Artifacts under the same Identity.
-Issuers and Relying Parties must be able to recognize the Artifact to which the statements pertain by looking at the Signed Statement.
-The iss and sub claims, within the CWT_Claims protected header, are used to identify the Artifact the statement pertains to.
-(See Subject under Section 2 Terminology.)
+Issuers can produce Signed Statements about different Artifacts under the same Identity.
+Issuers and Relying Parties must be able to recognize the Artifact to which the Statements pertain by looking at the Signed Statement.
+The iss and sub Claims, within the CWT_Claims protected header, are used to identify the Artifact the Statement pertains to.
+(See Subject under Section 3 Terminology.)

-Issuers MAY use different signing keys (identified by kid in the resolved key manifest) for different Artifacts, or sign all Signed Statements under the same key.
+Issuers MAY use different signing keys (identified by kid in the protected header) for different Artifacts, or sign all Signed Statements under the same key.

 An Issuer can make multiple Statements about the same Artifact.
 For example, an Issuer can make amended Statements about the same Artifact as their view changes over time.